SR5-FoundryVTT/SR5-FoundryVTT/README.md

 Manifest: https://raw.githubusercontent.com/smilligan93/SR5-FoundryVTT/master/system.json

 I will always be happy to look at a Pull Request if there are features or bugs you'd like to work on.
-If you're not a programmer and would like to support the project,
 ## General Information (Read before playing)
 It's complicated, it's a work in progress, but it is _kinda_ stable.
 I try to break as little as possible.
 #### Currently Supported Actor Sheets